particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### WiFiCredentials setHidden and setValidate

+Documentation is now available for setHidden (added in 5.5.0) and setValidate (added in 5.8.0) in the [WiFiCredentials class](/reference/device-os/api/wifi/wificredentials-class/#wificredentials-).

 ### Updated Postman files 2024-05-17

 The files to using the Particle cloud API from Postman have been updated, and are now generated automatically